Dairy and acne – is it actually a thing?

 Then you are one step closer to eliminating your acne problem.

 (This article is a guide only – please be sure to consult your health care professional before attempting any diet change).

 What is the Link Between Dairy and Acne?

 The common theory is that hormones in dairy products can cause over-production of our own hormones.

-If it does clear your skin… do you really care if the studies concur or not?
+Because if it does clear your skin… do you really care if the studies concur or not?

 One reason why cutting out dairy may work for some and not others is the presence of a slight lactose intolerance.

-Cutting out dairy products can make a major difference to adult acne in particular.
-A slight lactose intolerance/sensitivity can become more common as you get older (source WebMD – includes symptoms).
+Because a slight lactose intolerance/sensitivity can become more common as you get older (source WebMD – includes symptoms).

 Completely eliminate it from your diet for a short period of time and monitor the results.